 At this time, the MSDH communicates with CDC through the PHIN MS Rhapsody.
-MS-HIN is providing the MS-HIN infrastructure for all MS-HIN stakeholders to connect to MSDH to support these Public Health initiatives.
-MSDH has expressed the interest and forthcoming ability to exchange data with DOM (via the DOM-MS-HIN connection).
+MS-HIN was providing the MS-HIN infrastructure for all MS-HIN stakeholders to connect to MSDH to support these Public Health initiatives.
+With the sudden and unexpected demise of MS-HIN, MSDH has expressed the interest to exchanging data with DOM, including the ability for DOM to connect to Public Health Registries such as the Immunization Registry, the Syndromic Surveillance Registry, and the Cancer Reporting Registry.
+Assuming the State completes an Opioid Registry, DOM will pursue a connection to share data in an interoperable manner with the (To-Be) Opioid Registry.